-Mr. S’s story is typical of a boilermaker.
-He worked for a number of employers in Western Australia in the 1950s, 1960s and 1970s and also served in the Royal Australian Navy.
-Mr. S worked on board ships carrying out pipe and boiler repairs, cutting patches out of boilers and replacing them and repairing, re-tubing and replacing stays on boilers.
+Mr. W’s story is typical of a boilermaker.
+He worked for a number of employers in South Australia in the 1940s, 1950s and 1960s.
+In the 1940s and 1950s Mr. W worked on board ships carrying out pipe and boiler repairs, cutting patches out of boilers and replacing them and repairing, re-tubing and replacing stays on boilers.
 The boilers were lagged with asbestos insulation.

-To carry out his work Mr. S cut away the asbestos lagging using a hacksaw, hammer and chisel.
+To carry out his work Mr. W cut away the asbestos lagging using a hacksaw, hammer and chisel.

 The lagging crumbled, releasing dust into the air.
-Mr. S removed the lagging with his hands, throwing chunks onto the floor.
+Mr. W removed the lagging with his hands, throwing chunks onto the floor.
 When he finished, laggers came and put new lagging on the boilers.

-Mr. S was nearby when the laggers mixed asbestos powder with water to make a slurry and applied the slurry to the boilers.
+Mr. W was nearby when the laggers mixed asbestos powder with water to make a slurry and applied the slurry to the boilers.

-Mr. S also worked on the boilers at the Kwinana Power Station.
-As he maintained the boilers, he removed asbestos lagging and laggers worked behind him installing asbestos on the boilers and pipe work.
+Mr. W also worked on the fabrication and erection of boilers at the Osborne B power plant in the 1950s.
+As he installed the boilers, laggers worked behind him installing asbestos on the boilers and pipe work.
 The laggers cut preformed pipe sections and put them on the pipes.
 Asbestos powder was mixed with water and put on the joins of the pipes and on the boilers.

-As a result of his heavy and prolonged exposure to asbestos while working as a boilermaker, Mr. S developed asbestos related pleural disease and asbestosis.
-Turner Freeman brought a claim on his behalf against his former employers and his claim settled for a confidential sum prior to trial.
+As a result of his heavy and prolonged exposure to asbestos while working as a boilermaker, Mr. W developed asbestos related pleural disease, asbestosis and bronchiectasis.
+Turner Freeman brought a claim on his behalf against his former employers in the District Court of South Australia.
+The claim settled for a confidential sum prior to trial.